Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets: Theoretical Model for Rotating Quantum Droplets

-It should be noticed that when the particle number is low, the LHY term may become negative as a result of the low-density distribution.
-The QD of liquids is stably sustained if it is energetically favorable than the atomic cloud subjected to an effective 2D MF interaction given by
+When the particle number is low, ultra-dilute liquid droplets can be stably sustained if they are energetically more favorable than the atomic cloud subjected to an effective 2D MF interaction given by $V^{2D}(\vec{r}) = \sqrt{8\pi} a_s \delta^{2D}(\vec{r})$.
+Thus, we found that the presence of center-of-mass states approaching $\Omega = 1$ is the signature of dynamic instability in which the gas-liquid phase transition can be induced by particle fluctuations.